-If the current directory label is password protected, the correct password must be placed in the first 8 bytes of the current DMA or have been previously established as the default password (see Function 106).
+If the current directory label is password protected, the correct password must be placed in the first 8 bytes of the current DMA or have been previously established as the default password (see function 106).
 If bit 0 (the low-order bit) of byte 12 of the FCB is set to 1, it indicates that a password for the directory label has been placed in the second eight bytes of the current DMA.

-Function 100 returns a Directory Code in register A with a value from 0 to 3 if the directory label create or update was successful, or 0FFH (225 Decimal) if no space existed in the referenced directory to create a directory label.
+Function 100 returns a Directory Code in register A with a value from 0 to 3 if the directory label create or update was successful, or 0FFH (255 Decimal) if no space existed in the referenced directory to create a directory label.
 Register H is set to zero in both of these cases.
-If a physical or extended error was encountered, function 100 performs different actions depending on the BDOS error mode (see Function 45).
+If a physical error or extended was encountered, function 100 performs different actions depending on the BDOS error mode (see function 45).
 If the BDOS error mode is the default mode, a message identifying the error is displayed at the console and the calling process is terminated.
-Otherwise, function 100 returns to the calling process with register A set to 0FFH and register H set to one of the following physical or extended error codes:
+Otherwise, function 100 returns to the calling process with register A set to OFFH and register H set to one of the following physical or extended error codes:

-01 : Permanent error
+- 01 : Permanent error 02 : Read/only disk

-02 : Read/only disk
+- 04 : Select Error

-04 : Select Error
+- 07 : File password error